 “There are so many free webinars you can attend, and a lot of very big agencies will run webinars too.
 One of the best resources I’ve ever encountered is ThinkWithGoogle.com.
 It’s a Google property, and they have so much information… they have these amazing case studies in there… that’s a really great place to start.”

 As you learn to read the data that’s coming in, it will give you a generalized overview of how your company is doing.
 Your agency can also help translate this, of course, but as you learn how to read that data, you will better learn how to respond to it and ‘diagnose’ the next steps for your marketing team.
+First, learn how to affect PPC through trial and error changes.
+Then you can figure out which steps will actually boost PPC for you.

 Data is a symptom – not a cause – of the changing market, so treat it as such, and use it to figure out what’s happening.